 This is a completely on-line course.
-In order to succeed, you must have reliable internet access which will allow you to navigate/search the web, use email, attach and upload documents, and download and save files.
+In order to succeed, you must have a computer (rather than a tablet or a phone) and reliable internet access, which will allow you to navigate/search the web, use email, attach and upload documents, and download and save files.